 The coach is equipped with one of two models of ISRI driver's seats.
-Standard is the mechanically adjusted seat.
-The pneumatic model is available as an option.
-Both seats may be equipped with lumbar supports, heated cushions and adjustable armrests.
+Standard is the mechanically adjusted seat and pneumatic model is available as an option.
 Both seats are equipped with safety belts.
+Lumbar supports, heated cushions and adjustable armrests are optional.

-The driver's seat must be adjusted to allow the driver to easily reach the controls of the coach.
+The driver's seat must be adjusted to allow the driver easy access to the coach controls.
 Never adjust seat while driving vehicle as this could result in loss of vehicle control.